johnperry-math/AoC2021/README.md

 #### Experience
 Fun and easy.
 I had to do a little debugging because I forgot in part 2 to switch away from performing the folds on `Dots` to `New_Dots`.

+### Day 14: Extended Polymerization

+You need to manufacture more polymer to reinforce the submarine's hull.
+You are given a polymer template and rules for inserting an element between each pair of elements.
+We score the polymer by computing the difference between the highest and lowest frequencies of elements.

+1. Determine the score after 10 turns.
+This is a reasonable number.
+1. Determine the score after 40 turns.
+This is an unreasonable number, and you won't be able to compute it directly.

+#### Tools
+* Ada's `Vector` and `Hashed_Map` types.
+* For part 2, the `Hashed_Map` comes in quite handy.
+  Instead of trying to compute the polymer directly:
+  * count the number of pairs in the initial polymer;
+  * then, on each turn, use that count to count the number of new pairs.

+#### Experience
+Mostly fun.
+Not quite so easy.
+It took me a few minutes to figure out how to re-imagine the problem away from computing the vector directly.
+Then it took me a while to debug the code.

+Ada's rules on tampering with cursors are so strict that they flagged my code even though _I was doing nothing dangerous._
+Rather irritating.